Green Burial: An affordable and environmentally-friendly alternative death care option

 What is a green burial or a natural burial?

-A natural burial, or green burial, focuses on an environmentally sustainable and organic way to conduct the disposition of a deceased body.
-The deceased is not embalmed, and the body is interred in the ground, using only a biodegradable coffin or shroud.
-The deceased is buried directly into the earth, without a concrete burial vault or any metal parts on the coffin.
+A natural burial, or green burial, is an environmentally sustainable and organic way to dispose of a deceased body.
+The body is not embalmed and is interred in the ground using only a biodegradable coffin or shroud.
+The deceased is buried directly into the earth without a concrete burial vault or any metal parts on the coffin.

 The aim is to allow the body to naturally decompose and return to the soil, as in the phrase so commonly used around death of “ashes to ashes, dust to dust.”